 - Payment for education, necessities, and extracurricular activities

-- Choice of school district
+- Choice of a school district

 - So much more

 As with the division of marital property, the presumption in both Massachusetts and Rhode Island is that both parents are entitled to equal parenting time of their children.
-To the surprise of many parents, the legal landscape today is very different than it was was fifty years ago.
+To the surprise of many parents, the legal landscape today is very different than it was fifty years ago.
 Neither parent is presumed to be more fit than the other for purposes of determining a parenting schedule.
 Of course, there are also exceptions to this general rule.

 Financial Support – Child Support &/Or Spousal Support

 Third, monetary support, if any, must be determined and calculated.
 This includes both child support and/or spousal support.
 While child support is generally determined by a rather rigid formula set forth by the legislature, spousal support is not so well-defined.
-In each individual case, the court has discretion to determine whether spousal support is warranted, and if so, the amount and duration of such an award.
+In each individual case, the court has the discretion to determine whether spousal support is warranted, and if so, the amount and duration of such an award.